trigger-corp/Forge-Documentation/source/api/button.rst

 .. js:function:: button.setUrl(url)

-    :param string url: relative URL to the HTML to set as the toolbar button popup
+    :param string url: the URL of the icon
     :param function success: callback to be invoked when no errors occur
     :param function error: callback to be invoked when an error occurs